kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

     - Can use reserved instances on long-running clusters to save $
     - Termination protection on by default, auto-termination off

-- Frameowrks and applications are specified at cluster launch
+- Frameworks and applications are specified at cluster launch
 - Connect directly to master to run jobs directly
 - Or, submit ordered steps via the console
     - Process data in S3 or HDFS